Who wins the Nikola Vucevic vs. Jimmy Butler matchup in tonight's game?

 Nikola Vucevic & the Bulls

-- Chicago has won the turnover battle by 2.8 per game, committing 11.6 (second in NBA) while forcing 14.4 (seventh in league).
+- Chicago has committed 2.8 fewer turnovers than its opponents, averaging 11.4 (first in NBA) while forcing 14.2 (seventh in league).

 Watch the NBA on Max with the B/R Sports Add-On